Nemo0men/DataScienceProject/README.md

 - `movie_sentiment_model.joblib` – Serialized machine learning model for predicting movie review sentiment

 ## Section 3: Instructions for reproducing the results
-1. Download the movie_data.csv file
+1. Download the movie_data.csv file by following instructions on the movie_data.md
 2. Clean the data by running the code in the eda_movie_sentiment.ipynb file
 3. Save the new CSV file (should be the same as movieData_cleaned.csv)
 4. Perform the EDA by running the code in the eda_movie_sentiment.ipynb file